datreant/datreant/docs/trees.rst

           sensitive to ending ``/`` separators to determine whether to give a Tree or a Leaf.

-Syncronizing Trees
+Synchronizing Trees
 ==================

-Syncronization of tree contents can be performed through the :py:meth:`datreant.core.Tree.sync` method.
-Syncronization can be performed both locally and remotely, and is done through the rsync command::
+Synchronization of tree contents can be performed through the :py:meth:`datreant.core.Tree.sync` method.
+Synchronization can be performed both locally and remotely, and is done through the rsync command::

     >>> sequoia = dtr.Tree('sequoia')